abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-nginx-ingress-controller.md

 replicaset.apps/cert-manager-webhook-7b55b785f       1         1         1       2m34s
 ```

-The cert-manager pods and webhook service are running.
+The Cert-Manager pods and webhook service are running.

 Cert-Manager creates custom resource definitions (CRDs).
-Cert-Manager relies on three important CRDs to issue certificates from a Certificate Authority (such as Let’s Encrypt):
+It relies on three important CRDs to issue certificates from a Certificate Authority (such as Let's Encrypt):

-- Issuer: Defines a namespaced certificate issuer, which allows you to use different CAs in each namespace.
+- **Issuer**: Defines a namespaced certificate issuer, allowing you to use different CAs in each namespace.

-- ClusterIssuer: Similar to Issuer, but it does not belong to a namespace and can be used to issue certificates in any namespace.
+- **ClusterIssuer**: Similar to `Issuer`, but not namespaced; it can issue certificates in any namespace.

-- Certificate: Defines a namespaced resource that references an Issuer or ClusterIssuer for issuing certificates.
+- **Certificate**: Defines a namespaced resource that references an `Issuer` or `ClusterIssuer` for issuing certificates.

 Inspect the CRDs by running the following command: